 Figure 2.5 shows the Hall experimental setup 19.
-When a magnetic field is applied to a conductor perpendicular to the current flow direction, it produces a Loretnz force perpendicular to the magnetic field and the current.
+When a magnetic field is applied to a conductor perpendicular to the current flow direction, it produces a Lorentz force perpendicular to the magnetic field and the current.
 Carriers are deflected to an edge until steady state is reached when the Lorentz force on carriers is balanced by the force of the electric field due to carriers at the edges.
 This is known as the Hall Effect and the voltage drop perpendicular to the current direction is called the Hall voltage.

 Assuming motion in x and y directions, the equation of motion for the electrons at the steady state is given by20: